What are her qualifications?

 Scope of Practice

-As a licensed Acupuncture and Eastern Medicine Practitioner in Washington State, I am trained to provide a range of therapies intended to support pain reduction, functional improvement, and overall health.
+As a licensed Acupuncture and Eastern Medicine Practitioner in Washington State, my practice is defined and governed by RCW Chapter 18.06 and WAC 246-803 Washington State Department of Health.
+These laws outline the therapies I am trained and authorized to provide in support of pain reduction, functional improvement, and overall health.

 These therapies may include: